 “When it came to actually getting down to looking for a dress, I booked lots of high-end famous designer appointments in London (Alberta Ferretti, Vera Wang, Lanvin, Browns Bride—the big ones!), and even though trying on some of these amazing creations was so much fun, everything was a bit fussy for me.
 However, a really good tip is before you try on any wedding dresses, get a spray tan a few days before (so it doesn’t transfer onto the samples!).
 If you get one before you try the dresses on, it will make you feel much better about how you look!

 “So I decided to leave things to fate and ignore the pressure and traditions.
-Locating my dress, therefore, happened by surprise: Strolling through Harvey Nichols on a work appointment, I spied a non-bridal designer dress that I’d been lusting after all season, regardless of the forthcoming nuptials.
-Without even thinking about it, I tried it on quickly and—oops—fell in love and out of favour with my credit card).
+Locating my dress, therefore, happened by surprise: Strolling through Harvey Nichols on a work appointment, I spied a non-bridal designer dress I’d been lusting after all season, regardless of the forthcoming nuptials.
+Without even thinking about it, I tried it on quickly and—oops—fell in love (and out of favour with my credit card).

-“All the horror stories you hear about wedding dress shopping are true.
+“All the horror stories you hear about wedding-dress shopping are true.
 I visited four boutiques where I was squished and squashed into poufy dresses and told not to be silly when I suggested having arms bulging over a tight corset wasn’t ideal.

 “I was close to giving up when I came across Charlie Brear’s showroom just round the corner from my office in Fitzrovia.
 The minute I stepped inside, I was transported into a wedding wonderland with twinkling fairy lights, drapey curtains and luxe chaise lounges.
 It’s such a relaxed and welcoming vibe that the stresses of potentially not finding The One melted away.

 “What’s really special about Charlie Brear is that you can essentially build your own dress.
 I started by flipping through a rail of under dresses in a variety of styles and shapes.
 There was everything from slinky slips to structured pieces to buttoned-up floor-sweepers.
-Then I moved onto the skirts section, filled with chiffon and feathers and sparkles.
+Then I moved onto the skirts section filled with chiffon and feathers and sparkles.

 “I picked out a floor-length white lace overlay, and Hannah suggested a few underdresses that would work well with it.
 Did I want sleeves?
 Sure!
 I tried long ones and short, delicate cap ones.
 And a belt?
-There were blush satin sashes and twinkling diamante bands catering to any bride’s whim.
+There were blush satin sashes and twinkling diamanté bands catering to any bride’s whim.
 Within five minutes, I’d DIY’d my dream dress into real life.